C-Otto/BitBook/documentation/technical.md

 BitBook uses Feign to implement the actual HTTP clients, and Jackson for deserialization.
 Additionally, BitBook uses resilience4j to add circuit-breakers and rate-limiters.

+A (local) bitcoind is used in addition to public APIs if `bitcoin-cli` is configured to use it.

 Currently, the following providers are implemented:
 ```
  A: transaction hashes linked to address